 As a student nurse, you're the future of health care and the future of BCNU!
 We want to help you prepare for a smooth transition from school to work.
 We also want to help you understand what it means to be a union member and work under a union contract.

 Become a student member of BCNU!
-It's free, and you can attend meetings, apply for sponsorship and bursary opportunities, attend union meetings, receive the Update magazine, and more.
+It's free, and you can apply for sponsorship and bursary opportunities, attend union meetings, receive the Update magazine, and more.

-Contact the Regional Chair for your School to learn more
+Contact the Regional Council member for your School to learn more

 Bursaries and Funding page.

 This fund is open to Indigenous BCNU student members who are studying to become LPNs, RNs and RPNs, including those currently working as employed student nurses.
 For more information about this bursary including how to apply, please visit the

 Indigenous Student Nurse Education Bursary page.

 Students graduating from a nursing program will be required to write the National Council Licensure Examination (NCLEX-RN), Canadian Practical Nurse Registration Exam (CPNRE), or Registered Psychiatric Nurses of Canada Exam (RPNCE).
 Note that internationally educated nurses who apply for registration in BC may be required to write the NCLEX-RN.
 Here are some helpful resources.

 If you are NOT receiving updates, news, and events emailed to you, log in to the BCNU Member Portal and update your information.